Yao-Shao/Face-Anonymizer/README.md

    - clone the [repo]( https://github.com/understand-ai/anonymizer), build and test it.

-   - install all dependencies needed by
+   - install all dependencies needed.

      ```shell
      pip install -r requiremnts.txt
      ```

-   - use the `auto.py` in the [blur_gpu]( https://github.com/Yao-Shao/ROSBAG-Anonymizer/tree/master/blur_gpu) folder to automated blur pictures in multiple folders.
+   - you may find `auto.py` helpful if you want to blur pictures in multiple folders.

 3. Writing back